-D # Date Requester Questions/Comments Response Responder Date Responded Response Status 5.5 2/26/2020 Karen Mann Has DCA determined if these trestle bridges would be a hazard for either the trains or the workers in the dig areas?
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 5.50 2/26/2020 Karen Mann for either the trains or the workers in the dig areas?
 Will the TBM be tunneling under the bridges?
 The tunnel alignment would be constructed over 120 feet below the ground surface, including foundations of trestle bridges.
 Prior to the completion of design, geotechnical field investigations would identify the soil types/location as well as the groundwater pressures along the entire alignment, including areas of concern such as levees and bridge foundations.
 Based upon the results of the geotechnical information, the TBM operator would control the rate of boring to minimize changes in the soil structure above and below the tunnel boring machine.
-Luke Miner 3/11/2020 Responded 5.51 2/26/2020 Karen Mann Where would barges be parked at nights and on weekends?
-Gwen Buchholz 3/11/2020 For Future Discussion 5.52 2/26/2020 Anna Swenson Asked about the timing of the scoping meetings.
-A ton more scoping letters would have been received by residents from Locke and Walnut Grove if they were aware of not only the intakes but about all the other project components that are required.
-It feels like the scoping meetings are ill-timed compared with the information that is being given to people who are going to be directly affected.
-The NOP that initiated the scoping process included a map with three intakes and two options for tunnel alignment corridors.
+Luke Miner 3/11/2020 Responded 5.51 2/26/2020 Karen Mann As currently proposed, barges would only be used to place riprap at the intake sites at the completion of the construction.
+This would take up to two days at each intake and may result in the barge being anchored overnight.
+The barges would be marked with lights to protect other water vessels and the Coast Guard would be notified concerning all barge routes and anchorages.
+Gwen Buchholz 11/5/2020 Responded 5.52 2/26/2020 Anna Swenson Locke and Walnut Grove if they were aware of not only the intakes but about all the other project components that are The NOP that initiated the scoping process included a map with three intakes and two options for tunnel alignment corridors.
 The NOP also included a preliminary description of the facilities, including intake facilities on the Sacramento River, tunnel reaches, tunnel shafts, forebays, pumping plant, and South Delta conveyance facilities.
-3/11/2020 5.53 2/26/2020 Anna Swenson The NOP describes the use of tunnel launch and reception shafts.
+3/11/2020 Responded 5.53 2/26/2020 Anna Swenson retrieval shafts at scoping meetings.
+How can you do this process right if you are not disclosing this information to the public up front?
+The NOP describes the use of tunnel launch and reception shafts.
 The primary purpose of scoping meetings is to provide an opportunity for attendees to inform DWR of their concerns and issues that could be evaluated in the EIR.
 DWR also discussed at the SEC meetings in January and February that if there were concerns raised during the SEC meeting related to the proposed project options, those comments should be submitted to DWR through the scoping process.
-John Caulfield 3/11/2020 Responded Responded 6.01 3/11/2020 Mike Hardesty Will project sites be seen from the freeway?
-Are the sites going to be recovered afterwards and not be an eye sore?
-What will shaft sites look like at end of project?
-John Caulfield 3/11/2020 For Future Discussion 6.02 3/11/2020 Mike Hardesty What percentage of sites will be recovered at the end of the project?
-Jim Lorenzen For Future Discussion
+John Caulfield 3/11/2020 Responded